-C CLIMATE CHANGE: CC5.
-Active travel and sustainable transport Performance review - pre-planning: Internal approval required- This is expected to coincide with the completion of Final OBC stage Complete evaluation matrix and provide an overview of the proposed active travel and sustainable transport strategy.
-Include levels of targeted behavioural shits. \bigcirc CC5.5 Route planning and signage Final FBC 4: Technical Design To support behavioural shifts, careful consideration should be given to effective route planning, signage and wayfinding.
-The design should be underpinned by a clear zoning strategy, ensuring a person-centred environment that is designed to be safe and attractive to use and also effective and efficient to operate.
+CLIMATE CHANGE: CC5.
+Active travel and sustainable transport adequate provision of accessible lockers adequate provision of accessible showers adequate provision of secure cycle parking facilities (supporting levels of predicted user demand) Final Design Statement a variety of seating and sheltered spaces along all outdoor routes Performance review -Internal approval required - This is expected to coincide with the completion of pre-planning: Final OBC stage.
+Complete evaluation matrix and provide an overview of the proposed active travel and sustainable transport strategy.
+Include levels of targeted behavioural shifts.
+CC5.5 Route planning and signage Final FBC To support behavioural shifts, careful consideration should be given to effective Technical route planning, signage and wayfinding.
+The design should be underpinned by a Design clear zoning strategy, ensuring a person-centred environment that is designed to be safe and attractive to use and also effective and efficient to operate.
 Communicate with and obtain feedback from end user groups on desirable and accessible tools for route planning.
 Obtain feedback on proposed signage for the site, entry and exit points, indoor and outdoor spaces and coordinate a consistent site wide strategy.
 Incorporate signage that communicates in a friendly, positive, accessible and inclusive way, assisting in an entire user journey through a space or between different spaces.
 Embrace the Places for Everyone design principles.
-Performance review - Internal approval required - pre-construc .0011.
-Update evaluation matrix and report any changes.
-Summarise design response in relation to Places for Everyone principles. \sim CC5.6 Travel Plan and Commission- 5: Manufacture and A site specific Travel Plan should be prepared prior to building handover.
-The client should have a level of input to the development of this document: ing Construction The Travel Plan should support the long-term sustainable travel aspirations of the site.
-Guidance should be provided on the measures and features that are present and the safe movement of people and goods during the building's operational phase.
-The Travel Plan should form part of the complete Building User Guide information.
-Sections within the Travel Plan should be suitable for providing visitors with information in relation to travelling to and from the site and will promote and prioritise the most active and sustainable journeys.
-0 CC5.7 Aftercare Project Monitoring and Evaluation 6: Handover 6: idover The transport strategy and details of the Travel Plan should be effectively communicated and promoted to end users during handover and aftercare sessions.
-Performance Internal approval required - verification - 'as built' / pre-occupation Update evaluation matrix and report any changes.
-Provision of site-specific Travel Plan and confirm provision of active and sustainable measures and predicted travel trends (predicted level of uptake).
+Internal approval required -Performance review pre-construction: Update evaluation matrix and report any changes.
+Summarise design response in relation to Places for Everyone principles.
+CC5.6 Travel Plan Construction 5: A site specific Travel Plan should be prepared prior to building handover.
+This Manufacture and will be agreed with the client, who will require a range of user inputs and Commissionand reviews.
+The development of this site specific Travel Plan will cover:: Construction ing optimisation and support for long-term sustainable travel aspirations guidance on the measures and features that are present and the safe movement of people and goods during the building's operational phases, considering in use, maintenance, emergency access, demolition/ re-building will be a part of the complete Building User Guide information sections within the Travel Plan should be suitable for providing visitors with information in relation to travelling to and from the site.
+Consider Equality and inclusive access, as well as active and sustainable journey promotion.